 Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 In real-world embedded development, every single byte of Flash and RAM is truly saved by the developer.
-Although C++ carries the stigma of being a "heavyweight language," we can precisely trim runtime overhead through proper compiler flag configuration, achieving performance and size that even surpass hand-written C code.
-(I believe everyone has already seen this in Chapter 0.)
+Although C++ carries the bias of being a "heavyweight language," by configuring compiler flags appropriately, we can precisely trim runtime overhead, achieving performance and code size that even surpass hand-written C code.
+(I believe you have already seen this in Chapter 0).

 0 Some Basics